AbobakarSadeeq/PaenMart/README.md

 •	Product is on sale functionality.

-Admin-Panel
+# Admin-Panel

-1. Admin panel access
+1. Admin panel access:
 •	Admin, Employee, and shipper can only use the admin panel
 •	Admin role user will have all access of admin-panel
 •	Employee role user will having its own access
 •	Least access of admin panel will be having by shipper role user

-2. Admin role access
+2. Admin role access:
 •	Dashboard
 •	Order-acceptance
 •	Order-pending and more